elwazana/CS1XA3/Assign1/README.md

 #### README for ProjectAnalyze.sh
 Executing the script will result in a prompt appearing that will request a command.
 Each command along with what they indiviually do is described in the Command Features section.

-	* Additional Features will describe any entirely new implented features.
+	* Additional Features will describe any entirely new implented features
 	* General Additional Features are additional features that improve the general quality of the entire script.

 ### Project Analyze Command Features